Calculate field values

 • For Arcade, use global variables, functions, and constants.
 Click OK to run the expression.
 If an error occurs when running the expression, you can click Review Error to open the expression window so you can fix the error.
 Otherwise, click Cancel.
 If you correct the expression and run it again, the calculation starts over.

-The time it takes for the calculation to complete depends on the expression's complexity and the number of features in your layer.
+The time it takes for the calculation to complete depends on the expression's complexity and the number of features in the layer.

 Example calculations